 After practicing yoga for at least one hour, three times a week during the three-month period, the women's hormones changed significantly.
 "There was a significant decrease in free testosterone (29%) for participants in the mindful yoga group," the study said, "and DHEA levels also trended lower."

 Along with reducing heightened androgen levels, the sessions decreased depression for the participants by 55% and anxiety by 21%.
 According to the study, "Some participants reported an improvement in their acne, as well as a shorter menstrual cycle length after the yoga intervention."

 Why does this matter?

-Common symptoms of PCOS, according to the CDC, include irregular periods or no periods; higher than normal levels of male hormones that may result in excess hair on the face and body, acne, or thinning scalp hair; and multiple small cysts on the ovaries.
+Common symptoms of PCOS1, according to the CDC, include irregular periods or no periods; higher than normal levels of male hormones that may result in excess hair on the face and body, acne, or thinning scalp hair; and multiple small cysts on the ovaries.

 Reducing androgen levels, including testosterone and DHEA, is helpful for managing those symptoms, according to a news release on the study.

 "There are effective pharmacologic options for managing PCOS," says Diana Speelman, Ph.D., lead author of the study, according to the same news release.
 "However, they come with the potential for some significant side effects."